Elementor

 It’s best to then keep the Infinite Scroll option disabled because FacetWP does not support any form of infinite scroll.
 The closest thing is the Pager facet, which has a pager type that generates a “load more” button, working similar to infinite scroll.

-If you are using Elementor Pro with a Posts widget, and you need more control over the query, you can use Elementor’s Custom Query Filter hook.
+If you are using Elementor Pro with a Posts widget or a Loop Grid widget, and you need to adjust the query, you can use Elementor’s Custom Query Filter hook.

-This hook works similar to WP’s pre_get_posts hook.
+This hook works similarly to WP’s pre_get_posts hook.
 It exposes the WP_Query object and allows you to customize the query in any way you want.

-The following example adds a fallback sorting method by overriding the original orderby
+In the following example, we add a fallback sorting method by overriding the original orderby

 How to use custom PHP code?